 5. “Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.”

-Appointing the right people with the right skills to the right roles is vital to achieving success with agile principles.
+Appointing the right people with the right skills for the right roles is vital to achieving success with agile principles.
 They should be trusted to do their job properly, without disruptive micromanagement.
+For example, the product owner or team leader should have complete faith in the team they build to work independently and experiment with new ideas without derailing the overall project.

 6. “The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.”